23 Best Jobs for Lazy People—and How to Get One

 16. Commercial Extra

 Like movies, commercials often need extras, too.
 And, again, all you have to do is stand around in the background, not usually doing much.
+Since commercial shoots are typically shorter than movie productions, this makes it a great side hustle for lazy people who prefer not to spend long hours on a set.

 17. Cat Sitter

 If you're a pet person, watching someone's animals while they're away on vacation could be a great job for you.
 Cats, especially, are easy to sit.
-All you have to do is make sure that cats have enough food, their litter box is clean and they get some snuggles in.
+All you have to do is make sure that cats have enough food, their litter box is clean, and they get some snuggles in.
 It's a pretty easy job, and laying around cuddling is sort of part of the deal anyway.
 You can find tons of pet sitting jobs on sites like Petsitter.com.

 18. Plant Caretaker

 When people go on vacation, they may need someone to come by the house to water their plants or take care of the garden.
-While this could require a lot of manual labor, it usually just requires dropping by once a day or every few days to sprinkle some water and rotating any plants that need more sunlight.
+While this could require a lot of manual labor, it usually just requires dropping by once a day or every few days to sprinkle some water and rotate any plants that need more sunlight.

 19. Sports Fan